What's it like to live in Fort Wayne, IN?

 Public transit is provided by Citilink bus service, which operates routes around the greater Fort Wayne area, including Aboite, Waynedale and Pine Valley.
 The nearest commercial rail service is located 30 miles from downtown in Waterloo, Indiana.

-Fort Wayne International Airport is serviced by Allegiant Air, American Airlines, Delta Air Lines and United Airlines, which offer nonstop flights to 12 major metro areas around the U.S., including Phoenix, Chicago, Orlando and New York City.
+Fort Wayne International Airport is serviced by Allegiant Air, American Airlines, Delta Air Lines and United Airlines, which offer nonstop flights to a dozen major metro areas around the U.S., including Phoenix, Chicago, Orlando and New York City.

 Commuting in Fort Wayne, INMeans of Transportation

 Average Commute Time

 21.7 minutes4.9 minutes less than national average

 Data sourced from the U.S. Census Bureau's American Community Survey.

 Fort Wayne attracts families looking for a quiet community with quality schools, though there are a variety of age groups residing in the metro area from young singles to retirees.

 Fort Wayne is home to different cultures and traditions.
 The community's German heritage is celebrated during the popular summertime Germanfest event.
 The area has also welcomed several thousand Burmese refugees over the past two decades.
 Meanwhile, rural Fort Wayne is home to a thriving Amish community.

 There are numerous places of worship located throughout the area, with Evangelical Protestant and Catholic congregations having the most adherents.